kjossul/MacroblockConverter/Readme.md

 ## Warnings

 Your game will crash if you open the editor with an invalid Macroblock.
-I had success converting simple routes, but had trouble converting successfully more complicated macroblocks (for instance, the Ascki scenery set).
-I still don't know which blocks are causing the crashes.

-I suggest starting by converting a smaller set of macroblocks, so that you can identify the faulty ones more easily.
+I suggest converting by keeping the `Set base block variants` option checked.
+If you have a macroblock that causes an editor crash, please open an issue and let me know.

 ## Install guide